-This year the centre will present a morning of talks from researchers in the University of East Anglia’s Centre for Research on Children and Families (CRCF) on Friday 25th June 2021, starting at 09:30.
-The event is free to join and will showcase recent findings from an exciting and diverse range of studies.
-The talks offer practical and thought-provoking messages for child and family social workers, other practitioners, managers and policy-makers.
-Each talk will be followed by a few minutes for questions or comments, and there will be a plenary panel discussion at the end.
-The morning will be chaired by Emeritus Professor Gillian Schofield OBE.
-This year’s talks are:
+This year the centre presented a morning of talks from researchers in the University of East Anglia’s Centre for Research on Children and Families (CRCF) on Friday 25th June 2021.
+The event showcased recent findings from an exciting and diverse range of studies.
+The talks offered practical and thought-provoking messages for child and family social workers, other practitioners, managers and policy-makers.
+Each talk was followed by questions and comments, and there was a plenary panel discussion at the end.
+The morning was be chaired by Emeritus Professor Gillian Schofield OBE.

 Dr Georgia Philip

 BEING CURIOUS ABOUT PROFESSIONAL CURIOSITY: LEARNING FROM LOCAL REVIEWS OF CHILD SAFEGUARDING PRACTICE